erickmerchant/vanilla-kit/README.md

 # vanilla-kit

 A tiny front-end framework using a fluent interface for constructing UI.
 It also has shallow reactivity.
-Less than **2 kB** minified and compressed.
+Less than 2kB minified and compressed.
 Use or download it from a CDN like [jsDelivr](https://cdn.jsdelivr.net/gh/erickmerchant/vanilla-kit/lib.min.js) and add it to your import map.

 ---